-Glastonbury may have only been away for one year… but I’m pretty certain that we are all ready for its return in 2019!
-The festival is one of a kind in its variety of music genres, activities and audience.
-The festival is one of a kind and the 26th-30th June can’t come round soon enough!
+Glastonbury may have only been away for one year… but I’m pretty certain that we are all ready for it’s return in 2019!
+The festival is utterly unique and the 26th-30th June 2019 can’t come round soon enough!

-The music and arts festival had a year off in 2017 in order to give Worthy Farm in Somerset, a chance to recover from the past years use!
-But whist the UK’s biggest music festival has been away, it’s been very easy to come up with a long list of reasons as to why we love this festival!
+The music and arts festival had a year off in 2018 in order to give Worthy Farm in Somerset, a chance to recover from the past years usage!

-Glastonbury is a music festival that wets the appetite of any music lover because of its ability as a festival to catapult you from being in day to life into a world of magic at a music festival such as Glastonbury.
+Glastonbury wets the appetite of any music lover with it’s ability to transport you from being in day-to-day life, into a mystical, spiritual and magical world of music.

-The world of music is ever expanding, and this has coincided with Glastonbury.
-It’s clear, as headliners have now spanned across all genres with great VARIETY!
-With over 15 stages of all sizes, your never more than 10 minutes away from a new world of music genres.
+To coincide with the ever expanding world of music, Glastonbury headliners spam across all varieties of music and talent.
+With over 15 stages of all sizes, you’re never more than 10 minutes away from a new world of music genre.

-This element of variety is something that huge Glastonbury fan, and local ‘Glastonbury raised’ girl, Ellie Parker loves so much about the event… “Since going in 2017 it opened up my eyes to how Glastonbury is more than just music, its Eco-friendly, family orientated and I LOVE Somerset, where my family live / I was brought up!”
+Huge Glastonbury fan and local ‘Glastonbury girl, Ellie Parker (aged 20) is a proud resident in the village, and here is why… Ellie says’ how “Since going in 2017 it opened up my eyes up to how Glastonbury is more than just music, it’s Eco-friendly, family orientated and an experience of a lifetime!”

-Worthy Farm has played host to some of the biggest music artists that have ever lived, and another reason to love Glastonbury is the hype generated when guessing who may be the headliner year on year.
+Year on year there is a huge hype generated when guessing who the next headliner may be.
+Worthy Farm has played host to some of the biggest music legends that have ever lived, and this another reason to love Glastonbury.

-Have you personally had any memorable artists play the festival?
+Have you personally had artists play the festival?

-Glastonbury is a festival we all love, and I do hope these pointers as to why I believe we love Glastonbury, can make you all realise how lucky we are to have it as on of our own.
+Glastonbury is a festival we all love, and I do hope I’ve helped to reinforce why.
+Glastonbury, we are very lucky to have you, and bring on 2019!